csplatti/inspirit-2024/README.md

 # Evaluating GPT-3.5-Turbo’s Accuracy in Summarizing News Articles
 ## Overview
-This repository contains the code from my project within the [Inspirit 1:1 AI Research Program](https://www.inspiritai.com/ai-research-program).
+This repository contains the code from my research project within the [Inspirit 1:1 AI Research Program](https://www.inspiritai.com/ai-research-program).
+The paper is publically available on google drive at [this link](https://drive.google.com/file/d/1g5ychChpxJWunNnEtU-h19GULagP3vzj/view?usp=sharing).

 I sincerely thank my mentors, the administrative team behind the program, and my parents for providing me with the resources to complete this project.

 ## Abstract
 Thousands of news articles are published every day, yet many people are still unable to stay up to date with world events due to a lack of time.
 An accurate and precise method of summarization would help condense the vast amount of information into more bite-sized chunks, lowering barriers between individuals and a knowledge of current events.